Stay Tuned (film): Plot

 Struggling Seattle plumbing salesman, former fencing athlete and couch potato Roy Knable lives with his neglected wife Helen.
-After a fight (which involves Helen smashing the family's television with one of Roy's fencing trophies as a wake-up call to reality), salesman Mr. Spike appears at the couple's door, offering them a high-tech satellite dish system filled with 666 channels of programs one cannot view on regular television.
+After a fight which involves Helen smashing the family's television with one of Roy's fencing trophies as a wake-up call to reality, salesman Johnny Spike appears at the couple's door, offering them a high-tech satellite dish system filled with six hundred sixty-six channels of programs one cannot view on regular television.
 (Note: With titles including "Three Men and Rosemary's Baby" and "Sadistic Hidden Videos".)
-After discovering the TV set, Helen starts planning to divorce.
-Unbeknownst to Roy, Spike is an emissary from hell who wants to boost the influx of souls by arranging for TV junkies to be killed in gruesome and ironic situations.
-The 'candidates' are sucked into Hellvision, a hellish world where they must survive demonic satirical versions of sitcoms and movies.
-If they can survive for 24 hours, they are free to go, but if they get killed, then their souls will become the property of Satan.
+After discovering the television set, Helen starts planning to divorce.
+Unbeknownst to Roy, Spike is an emissary from Hell who wants to boost the influx of souls by arranging for television junkies to be assassinated in gruesome and ironic situations.
+The 'candidates' are sucked into Hellvision, a hellish world where they must survive demonically satirical versions of different programs.
+If they can survive for twenty-four hours, they are free to go, but if they die, then their souls will become the property of Satan.

-Roy and Helen are sucked into Hellvision and are put through a hellish game show, wrestling match, and the comedy-drama "Northern Overexposure", (Note: A parody of Northern Exposure.) in which they meet Crowley, an exiled former co-worker of Spike's.
-Through tenacity, improvisation, and luck, the Knables stay alive and escape into different channels through portals hidden within the shows and movies.
-While watching the TV, their young son Darryl recognizes his parents fighting for their lives as animated mice in a cartoon in which a robotic cat pursues them, (Note: A parody of Tom and Jerry.) after which they become separated.
-Roy appears in the movie "Duane's Underworld", (Note: A parody of Wayne's World.) featuring the titular characters as zombies, in which he is nearly burned to death with hot pokers.
-Roy eventually finds Helen in a black-and-white gangster movie, and the two escape into "Off With His Head", a miniseries about the French Revolution in which Roy is captured and nearly beheaded.
+Roy and Helen are sucked into Hellvision and are put through a hellish game show, wrestling match and the comedy-drama "Northern Overexposure", (Note: A parody of Northern Exposure.) in which they meet Crowley, an exiled former co-worker of Spike's.
+Through tenacity, improvisation and luck, the Knables stay alive and escape into different channels through portals hidden within the programs.
+While watching, their young son Darryl recognizes his parents fighting for their lives as animated mice in a cartoon in which a robotic cat pursues them, (Note: A parody of Looney Tunes and Tom and Jerry.) after which they become separated.
+Roy appears in the "Saturday Night Dead" segment "Duane's Underworld", (Note: A parody of Saturday Night Live and Wayne's World.) featuring the titular characters as zombies, in which he is nearly burned to death with hot pokers.
+Roy eventually finds Helen in a black-and-white gangster film and the Knables escape into "Off With His Head", a miniseries about the French Revolution in which Roy is captured and nearly beheaded.
 Darryl, a tech geek, uses radio equipment to patch into the miniseries and convince the characters he is God, demanding they let his parents go, which infuriates Spike.